Deep-sea gigantism: Reduced predation pressure

 An additional possible influence is reduced predation pressure in deeper waters.
 A study of brachiopods found that predation was nearly an order of magnitude less frequent at the greatest depths than in shallow waters.

 Increased dissolved oxygen

 Dissolved oxygen levels are also thought to play a role in deep-sea gigantism.
-A 1999 study of benthic amphipod crustaceans found that maximum potential organism size directly correlates with increased dissolved oxygen levels of deeper waters.
-The solubility of dissolved oxygen in the oceans is known to increase with depth because of increasing pressure, decreasing salinity levels and temperature.
+A 1999 study of benthic amphipod crustaceans found that maximum potential organism size directly correlates with the increased levels of dissolved oxygen levels in deeper waters.
+The solubility of dissolved oxygen in the oceans is known to be lower in oxygen-poor intermediary depths (ranging 200–1000 meters) until the increasing pressure, decreasing salinity levels, and colder temperatures of deeper water can contribute increasing solubility once more.

-The proposed theory behind this trend is that deep-sea gigantism could be an adaptive trait to combat asphyxiation in ocean waters.
+However, solubility does not necessarily equate to access as many areas of colder waters have exhibited lower levels of available oxygen.
+The proposed theory behind this trend is that deep-sea gigantism could be an adaptive trait to combat asphyxiation in frigid, dense ocean waters.
 Larger organisms are able to intake more dissolved oxygen within the ocean, allowing for sufficient respiration.
 However, this increased absorption of oxygen runs the risk of toxicity poisoning where an organism can have oxygen levels that are so high that they become harmful and poisonous.

+Impact of climate change

+Warmer global temperatures may have an effect on the deep sea as much as the shallower surface waters of the ocean, as evidence suggests that deep-sea ecosystems can be sensitive to shifts within the climate.
+Despite appearing relatively unchanging, the dependence of life in the depths on food supply to drift down in the form of marine snow and water currents traveling throughout all depths of the ocean calls into concern the manner in which global climate change may affect these organisms and the biomes they live in.

+Following trends from the Paleocene-Eocene thermal maximum and related timescales, research suggests that current predictions of continuous greenhouse gas emissions and climate change will lead to higher ocean temperatures and a significant reduction in levels of dissolved oxygen in the deep sea.
+Should global warming lead to a warmer ocean state, thermohaline circulation would no longer be able to maintain an oxygen-rich deep sea, which would eventually lead to deep water becoming higher in both temperature and salinity.

+Based upon current theories regarding the existence of deep-sea gigantism, we would expect to see the phenomenon diminish in response to these changes in the environment, as it may become unfavorable or even impossible for these organisms to sustain a larger body form.